 Small children and animals can find the contents of this plant poisonous.
 If ingested, symptoms of difficulty in swallowing and blisters around the mouth or throat are widely noted.
 Immediate medical care at this point is a must.

-You should keep Flamingo Lily plants in your house as it is a useful house plants good for asthma.
+You should keep Flamingo Lily plants in your house as it is useful house plants good for asthma.

 8. English Ivy